-Nuts and Bolts

-Mechanics of Daily Life
+Nuts and Bolts: Mechanics of Daily Life

 - Communication.
 The Graduate Coordinator and Graduate Program Assistant will typically use e-mail as the normal medium of communicating with graduate students.
 It is the responsibility of the graduate students to maintain and check their e-mail at least once a day to ensure that this communication is successful.
-Students are responsible for any information that is sent out on the Graduate Student listsery. - Computing Resources.
+Students are responsible for any information that is sent out on the Graduate Student listsery.
+Please make sure that you respond to all Grad Office communication in a timely manner. - Computing Resources.
 The Department of History has a computer lab for graduate student use.
 The lab is equipped with a computer, and a laser printer.
 Access to the computers is through your Gatorlink account.
 Students are responsible for their own paper.
 You can get a key to this room from Erin Smith for an \$8 deposit. - E-mail addresses, user name, and password.
 All students must create a Gatorlink email account (example: jdoe@ufl.edu).
 When you have created your Gatorlink email account please notify the Graduate Program Assistant and you will be placed on a departmental graduate listsery, which is our main resource for communicating information that is vital to your graduate career.
 The University of Florida and the Department will communicate with you through this email account, so check your email regularly (at least once a day) and pay close attention to the emails sent to the listsery.